Máyyan 'Ooyákma – Coyote Ridge Open Space Preserve: Acquisition

 In 2015, the Santa Clara Valley Open Space Authority acquired 1,831 acres (741 ha) in the area previously referred to by various names, including Coyote Ridge.
 On 27 October 2022 its name was modified to "Máyyan 'Ooyákma – Coyote Ridge Open Space Preserve" to include the Chochenyo translation of "coyote ridge" as well as the English.

 A variety of public and private sources made the acquisition possible after United Technologies Corporation (UTC) agreed to donate the property to the Open Space Authority.
-UTC receives a tax credit through the California Natural Heritage State Tax Credit Program.
+UTC receives a tax credit through the California Natural Heritage Preservation State Tax Credit Program.

 Under this program, the Open Space Authority must reimburse the state.